-Two special majors involving psychology are frequently undertaken: (1) Neuroscience and (2) Psychology and Education.
+Two special majors involving psychology are frequently undertaken: (1) Neuroscience and (2) Psychology and Educational Studies.
 Students may, with approval, develop other special majors.

 The special major in Neuroscience examines the biological basis of behavior.
 After completing basic work in psychology and biology, students take advanced courses on a variety of topics at the intersection of the two fields.
 Requirements.